svn2github/nyquist/sys/unix/README.txt

 Note 3: You will also need Java and ant

-Note 4: (The bad news...)
-Nyquist has recently switched from a home-brew makefile system to CMake.
+Note 4: Nyquist has recently switched from a home-brew makefile system to CMake.
 You'll need to install cmake if you do not have it.
 At present, the cmake files work for Windows and OS X, but there are likely to be some problems with Linux that need